Moderately Complex Paxos Made Simple: High-Level Executable Specification of Distributed Algorithms

-\mysec{Multi-Paxos with preemption and reconfiguration} Multi-Paxos extends Basic Paxos to reach consensus on a continuing sequence of values, instead of a single value.
-It is significantly more sophisticated than running Basic Paxos for each \defn{slot} in the sequence, because proposals must be made continuously for each next slot, with the proposal number, also called ballot number or simply ballot, incremented repeatedly in new rounds if needed, and the ballot is shared for all the slots for obvious efficiency reasons.
+\mysec{Multi-Paxos with preemption and reconfiguration, and high-level specification} Multi-Paxos extends Basic Paxos to reach consensus on a continuing sequence of values, instead of a single value.
+It is significantly more sophisticated than running Basic Paxos for each \defn{slot} in the sequence, because proposals must be made continually for each next slot, with the proposal number, also called \defn{ballot number} or simply ballot, incremented repeatedly in new rounds if needed, and the ballot is shared for as many slots as possible for obvious efficiency reasons.

 \defn{Preemption} allows a proposer, also called leader, to be preempted by another leader that has a larger ballot, i.e., if a leader receives a message with a larger ballot than its own ballot, it abandons its own and uses a larger ballot later.